 Years

-The average debt accrued from a master's degree in engineering is covered by average graduate earnings in under 6 months.
+The average debt accrued from a master's degree in engineering is covered by average graduate earnings in under a year.

-How much do graduates with master's degree in engineering earn in Illinois?
+How much do graduates with a master's degree in engineering earn in Illinois?

 Salary